Need to talk? Call 1800 882 436.

 • returning to work — while some people successfully combine breastfeeding with returning to work, others may prefer not to

-You can get help for many of these issues.
+You can get help and support for all of these issues.
 This might allow you to continue breastfeeding or return to exclusive breastfeeding if you choose.
+Mixed feeding is not a solution for breastfeeding problems as it can cause issues with low milk supply.

-You might worry that you don’t have enough breast milk for your baby.
+You might worry that you don't have enough breast milk for your baby's growth and development.
+This is a common concern.
+Knowing what is 'normal' development can help you identify baby behaviours that may suggest your milk supply is low.
 If you're not producing enough milk, there are things you can do to try and increase your breast milk supply.

 The best way to establish a healthy supply of breast milk is to breastfeed often.
+You can also increase supply by expressing breast milk.
 Check that your baby is latching on well and emptying your breasts.
-If you are struggling, ask for help from your midwife, lactation consultant or doctor.
+If you are concerned, ask for help from your midwife, lactation consultant or doctor.

-Signs that your baby is getting enough milk (after the first week of life) include:
+Signs that your baby is getting enough milk (after their first week of life) include:

-• 6 to 8 wet nappies (4 to 5 heavy disposable nappies) in a 24-hour period
+• having 6 to 8 wet nappies (4 to 5 heavy disposable nappies) in a 24-hour period

 • having 8 to 12 breastfeeds in 24 hours

-• passing soft yellow poo (3 to 4 times a day, if they are younger than 6 to 8 weeks old)
+• passing soft yellow poo (around 3 to 4 times a day, if they are younger than 6 to 8 weeks old)

 • settling and sleeping between most feeds